 Strawberries have many would-be complementary bedfellows when put together in a shaker (or blender).
 Fresh herbs are a natural match, especially mint, basil, thyme, rosemary and tarragon.
-A strawberry & basil Caipirinha has long been a favorite of mine and with the addition of a few drops of balsamic vinegar, the Brazilian stalwart becomes deeply complex.
+A strawberry & basil Caipirinha has long been a favorite of mine, and with the addition of a few drops of balsamic vinegar, the Brazilian stalwart becomes deeply complex.
 Strawberry can also be thrown into almost any classic cocktail that contains citrus, such as a Collins, Sour, Margarita, Swizzle or Fizz, among others.
-Rhubarb also works well (think strawberry & rhubarb pie), as seen in our Rose Cobbler at Bacchanal.
-Ben Clemons, a vastly talented chap who owns Bar 308 in Nashville, has a deadly drink called the El Chapo, topped with grapefruit beer.
-Seriously.
+Rhubarb also works well (think strawberry and rhubarb pie), as seen in the Rose Cobbler I created for Bacchanal.
+Ben Clemons, a vastly talented chap who owns Bar 308 in Nashville, has a deadly drink called El Chapo, topped with grapefruit beer.

-While there are several very good frozen purees on the market now, there is nothing better than juicing or blending fresh strawberries.
-The yield is not very generous but at this time of the year, they’re packed with so much flavor and sweetness.
-I had a killer Strawberry Margarita, shaken, at Brooklyn’s Colonie restaurant last year, which owner Tamer Hamawi has just put back on the menu recently.
-You can also turn strawberries into a syrup and make this amazing, easy Strawberry Pisco Sour for a large group of people at your next gathering.
+While there are several very good frozen purees on the market now, there's nothing better than juicing or blending fresh strawberries.
+The yield is not very generous, but it lets the berries' flavor and sweetness shine through.
+You can also turn strawberries into a syrup and make this amazing, easy Strawberry Pisco Sour.